Frankie the flamingo news 2025

 The video below by Ben Oakes shows Frankie flying at Hayle Estuary on Sunday 2nd November 2025 at 12:30pm.

-However, we now know that by 9.49am on Monday 3rd November Frankie was already at the Île Aganton, on the north coast of France!
+However, we now know that by 9:49am on Monday 3rd November, Frankie was already at the Île Aganton, on the north coast of France.
 This sighting was reported on the French national citizen science portal for nature.
-This all became apparent on 9th November when a further set of photographs of Frankie looking fit and well, and who was now along the coast at Plage de Keremma, were forwarded to us.
+This all became apparent on 9th November, when a further set of photographs of Frankie, looking fit and well and now along the coast at Plage de Keremma, were forwarded to us.

-Between 2nd and 9th November Park staff were out at all times of the day and night, in all weathers, following up on potential leads in order to try and retrieve Frankie.
-When the confirmed sighting of her in France came to our attention on 9th we immediately knew it would be unlikely that we would be able to return her to the Park for the reasons shown below.
+Between 2nd and 9th November, Park staff were out at all times of the day and night, in all weathers, following up on potential leads in order to try and retrieve Frankie.
+When the confirmed sighting of her in France came to our attention on 9th November, we immediately knew it would be unlikely that we would be able to return her to the Park, for the reasons shown below.

-Mickaël Belliot, who took the photograph above which confirmed her location on the coast of France, also captured the video footage below of her at the Plage de Keremma on the 13th November.
-A huge thank for allowing us to share this special video.
+Mickaël Belliot, who took the photograph above which confirmed her location on the coast of France, also captured the video footage below of her at Plage de Keremma on 13th November.
+A huge thank you for allowing us to share this special video.

-The video below has been kindly supplied by Quentin Cactus (see Instragram page here) taken on 18th November 2025 at Goulven Bay, Northern France.
+The video below has been kindly supplied by Quentin Cactus, see Instagram page here, taken on 18th November 2025 at Goulven Bay, northern France.

-Below another video courtesy of Quentin on the 24th November in the same area Goulven Bay, Northern France.
+Below, another video courtesy of Quentin on 24th November in the same area, Goulven Bay, northern France.

-Can Frankie survive in the wild, will she meet other flamingos?
+Can Frankie survive in the wild, and will she meet other flamingos?

 Why did Frankie fly away?

 Frankie had the feathers on her right wing clipped.
-This involves shortening some of the primary & secondary feathers on one wing only, and this is short-term as the feathers regrow in full at each moult.
+This involves shortening some of the primary and secondary feathers on one wing only, and this is short-term, as the feathers regrow in full at each moult.
 She was at an age when she became independent of her parents and had a strong instinct to take off and explore.

-How did Frankie gain flight if wing clipped?
+How did Frankie gain flight if her wing was clipped?

 Secondly, when feathers grow, they grow in something known as a blood quill, which looks similar to a drinking straw filled with blood.
 These growing feathers cannot be trimmed until the feather erupts from the blood quill sheath.